Matrix-assisted laser desorption electrospray ionization: RastirX

 The Rastir software, also built on a Matlab platform, was developed to enable users to visually define a rectangular region-of-interest (ROI) surrounding a tissue section for MALDESI experiments.
 Motion control commands and laser and instrument synchronization parameters are automatically generated by Rastir to move the sample stage under the laser beam to acquire the MS data voxel-by-voxel.
 The latest software version, denoted RastirX, allows users to draw arbitrary ROI on a live video image of a sample with the computer mouse.
 The ROI can be further modified scan-by-scan, which leads to a significantly shorter acquisition time and less contamination from off-tissue compounds than using a rectangular ROI.
 This arbitrary ROI tool has been applied in several projects.

 Applications

-Since its debut in 2006, MALDESI has experienced great advancements in laser technology (from UV lasers to various mid-IR wavelength lasers), ESI settings and associated software.
-All the progress has made IR-MALDESI a competitive imaging and direct analysis tool to investigate a wide variety of biological samples.
-By associating m/z with positions where they are acquired, unique ion maps of analytes can be generated, which provides valuable information for spatial distributions of lipids, peptides, metabolomics, and other small biomolecules from mammalian samples to plant tissues.
+Since its debut in 2006, MALDESI has experienced significant advancements in laser technology (from UV lasers to various mid-IR wavelength lasers), ESI settings and associated software.
+These developments have made IR-MALDESI a robust imaging and direct analysis tool to investigate a wide variety of biological samples.
+By associating m/z with positions where they are acquired, unique ion maps of analytes can be generated, providing valuable information for spatial distributions of lipids, peptides, metabolomics, and other small biomolecules from mammalian samples to plant tissues.